Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Proof of Theorem

-Since the domain $\Omega$ satisfies the exterior ball condition~\eqref{ass:exteriorball} with constant $r_0>0$, we obtain that the second expectation is non-negative.
 Hence, it is enough to continue to estimate the first one, for which we first get rid of the exponential factor in the denominator again using the property $\abs{L_t} , \abs{L_t^k} \leq t$.
 Summarizing our findings so far, we get

 where

 Using the definition of $u^k$ and Morrey's estimate \eqref{eq:morrey_estimate} we can bound the first addend by

 Plugging this estimate into $\I^n$, we introduce the normalized Lebesgue measure